shon-phand/CryptoServer/README.md

-To run a code please use below docker-compose file
+To run a code please use below docker-compose file, you can find the docker file in code or
 ```sh
 version: "3"
 services: